SamsungDS/libvfn/README.rst

 Dependencies
 ------------

-The core libvfn library only depends on `libnvme`_.
-If not found, the build system will vendor it and statically link to it.
+The core libvfn library has zero dependencies apart from the included CCAN components in ``ccan/``.
+However, the included (and separately licensed) examples depend on `libnvme`_.

 To build the documentation, `Sphinx <https://www.sphinx-doc.org/>`__ is required.